Director: Dr. Tabitha Hart

 What are the CSIP assignments?

-The internship assignments include a weekly logbook, an e-Portfolio, an updated resume, an exit survey, and other written work.
+The internship assignments include a weekly logbook, a report, surveys, and other written work.
 Each of these assignments, all of which are designed to be very practical, will be graded credit/no credit.

 The Internship Director will give you more information about assignments and deadlines once your internship begins.